albertomercurio/ZulipStream.jl/README.md

 First, create a Zulip bot and get your credentials:
 1. Go to your Zulip organization settings
-2. Create a new bot account
+2. Create a new bot account (important: choose "Generic bot" type)
 3. Copy the bot email and API key

 Then configure ZulipStream: